dmbarbour/awelon/AboutABC.md

 ### Value Sealing Types and Capabilities

 Value sealing is a simple technique with very wide applications.
 The setup is simple.
 We have two capabilities - a 'sealer' and the corresponding 'unsealer'.
 These are allocated as a pair, using a secure uniqueness source (see above).
-Use of these values is extremely constrained.
+Use of the resulting sealed valu is extremely constrained.
 Informally:

-        {sealer u} :: a → Sealed u a
-        {unsealer u} :: Sealed u a → a
+        {$u} :: a → Sealed u a        `$` for seal {\u} :: Sealed u a → a        `\` for unseal

 Basic data plumbing features are available on the whole sealed value.
 For example, it inherits from `a` with regards to copy, drop, quotation, and distribution.
 However, to observe or modify a sealed value requires first unsealing it with the corresponding unsealer.